..

 premier league and Spurs have not added an Edgar Davids or Jurgen Klinsmann

 type player to the squad to bring in some star quality over the summer.
+However it can still be said that Spurs are deemed to have

-buying in proven premiership class players and jogging on what can largely be
+had a good window, buying in proven premiership class players and jogging on

-said to be weaker members of the squad, whilst avoiding the mad upheaval of
+what can largely be said to be weaker members of the squad, whilst avoiding

-previous seasons.
-The window has however been very
+the mad upheaval of previous seasons.
+The window has however been

-interesting if you dig a little deeper.
+very interesting if you dig a little deeper.
 Despite the flow of riches into

 English football and the daily announcements that ‘Player X’ has just signed